radumarias/rencfs/README.md

 cat 1/test
 ```

-You can use it as a command line tool to mount an encrypted file system, or directly use the library to build your own
+## As a libraty

-binary (for the library, you can follow the [documentation](https://docs.rs/rencfs/latest/rencfs/)).
+For the library, you can follow the [documentation](https://docs.rs/rencfs/latest/rencfs/)

 ## Command Line Tool